Rufshod/Rufshod/README.md

 With AI and ML I hope be able to tackle complex problems and create innovative solutions.
 As a student, I am always seeking to expand my knowledge and skills.

-:man_technologist: I’m currently working at Quokka AB <br>:mechanical_arm: Current Hobby Project:             Coding and designing a website <br>💬 Other Interests:                           Cooking or Fermentation.
+:man_technologist: I’m currently working at Quokka AB <br>:mechanical_arm: Current Hobby Project:             Coding and designing a website <br>💬 Other Interests:                           Cooking and Fermentation.

 ## 🌐 Socials: